boolean-uk/developer-environment-setup/macOS-setup-instructions.md

    `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-   Once you press enter, you will be asked to choose a filename (you can go for `id_rsa`, the default) and then a password.
+   Once you press enter, you will be asked to choose a filename (you can go for `githubkey`) and then a password.
 Make sure to note this down safely, you will need it later.

    Once you have followed the instructions, you should see an output similar to this: